AhmedSobhyHamed/Laravel_EasyT_project1/README.md

 ## Introduction

-this project just a practicing while i learing Laravel.
+This project is just for practice while I am learning Laravel.
 <br>
-with lot of masy code and not completed futures, i created a blog system that can create and show posts for how have the permition. the permition given when the post is created. and you can upgrade users permitions by follow users each other.
+With a lot of messy code and incomplete features, I created a blog system that can create and display posts for those who have permission.
+Permission is granted when the post is created, and you can upgrade users' permissions by having users follow each other.
 <br>
-every post have comments section.
+Every post has a comments section.
 <br>
-and there is a form for login or signup the user.
+And there is a form for logging in or signing up the user.

   <!-- technologies was used with links if available -->

 ## Features

     ```diff
-        Using MVC architicture.
+        Using MVC architecture.
         Using Laravel Authentication system.
         Validating users data.
-        Using ORM Laravel elequent models.
+        Using ORM Laravel eloquent models.
-        Using yeild-section blade approch
+        Using yield-section blade approach.
         Using middleware.
         Using fake data for testing.
     ```